Writing-on-Stone Provincial Park

 Writing-on-Stone Provincial Park is located about 100 km southeast of Lethbridge, Alberta, Canada, or 44 km east of the community of Milk River, and straddles the Milk River itself.
 It is one of the largest areas of protected prairie in the Alberta park system, and serves as both a nature preserve and protection for many First Nations (indigenous) rock carvings and paintings.
-The park is sacred to the Blackfoot and many other aboriginal tribes.
+The park is sacred to the Blackfoot and other Indigenous peoples.